-Pull on your comfy running shoes or tune up your bike to discover how easy, fun and fast it can be to get around on foot or by bike.
+Tune up your bike to discover how easy, fun and fast it can be to get around on two wheels!
 It’s healthy and costs almost nothing.
-Short trips are great for walking or cycling.
-For longer trips, combine walking with transit.
+Short trips are great for cycling, and for longer trips combine transit with a bike ride.
 Best of all, you don’t have to worry about a parking ticket!

 Here are a few tips to get you on your way:

 Map out a route that fits your comfort and skill level or personal preference – a combination of residential streets and pathways, or the most direct route on major streets.
 Ask a colleague or friend who commutes by bike regularly with a heart rate monitor for advice, or look on GoManitoba for a Bike Buddy.
 You might want to consider first riding the route when you have lots of time.
 You don’t need to race down Portage Avenue on your first adventure to work, school or whatever your destination might be!

 Check out the handy photo guide to decipher cycling and pedestrian infrastructure and help plan your route.